jariheeres7/mads-exam-24-jari-heeres/README.md

 # MADS-exam-24

+## how to use this
+1. clone the repo
+2. change the remote url with `git remote set-url origin <your-repo-url>`
+3. use the pyproject.toml or requirements.lock to install the dependencies

+## The case
 The junior datascientist at your work is pretty confident about his knowledge of all the models; He has helped you out by doing some data exploration for you, and he even created two models!

 However, he didnt learn to hypertune things, and you are hired as a junior+ datascientist and he has heard you had pretty high grades in the machine learning course.